jpark8215/TweakMyText/docs/DEVELOPER_DOCUMENTATION.md

 - **Security Updates**: Regular dependency updates and security patches
 - **Backup Verification**: Ensure data backup integrity
 - **Export Analytics Review**: Monitor export usage patterns and optimize limits across all sources
+- **Admin Activity Review**: Monitor admin actions and ensure proper usage

 ### Support Channels
 - **Documentation**: Comprehensive user and developer guides
 - **Community Forum**: User-to-user support and feature requests
 - **Email Support**: Direct support for Pro and Premium users
 - **Priority Support**: Dedicated support for Premium users
+- **Admin Support**: Specialized support for admin users and system administrators

 ---

-This documentation provides a comprehensive overview of the TweakMyText application architecture, implementation details, and operational procedures.
+This documentation provides a comprehensive overview of the TweakMyText application architecture, implementation details, and operational procedures, including the new admin role management system.
 For specific implementation questions or support, refer to the inline code comments and type definitions throughout the codebase.